CESNET/netopeer2/README.md

 SYSREPO_SETUP:ON
 ```

-If cross-compiling for a different architecture, you will likely want to turn all these options off
+If cross-compiling for a different architecture, you will likely want to turn this option off
 and then run the scripts `setup.sh`, `merge_hostkey.sh`, and `merge_config.sh` manually.

 ## Server configuration